ChrisKjellqvist/MemcachedProtectedLibrary/README.md

 Make sure to export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(pwd)/lib

+QUESTIONS:
+Arguments for sfence?
+mmap from client
+make client seperate from server

 Memcached is a high performance multithreaded event-based key/value cache store intended to be used in a distributed system.